 Armenia holds a parliamentary election, ruling party favored

-In this file photo taken on Wednesday, March 15, 2017, Armenian President Serge Sarkisian speaks to the media after talks with Russian President Vladimir Putin in the Kremlin in Moscow, Russia.
+FILE In this file photo taken on Wednesday, March 15, 2017, Armenian President Serge Sarkisian speaks after talks with Russian President Vladimir Putin in the Kremlin in Moscow, Russia.
 Armenians are set to cast ballots Sunday in the first parliamentary elections since the ex-Soviet nation modified its constitution to expand powers of parliament and prime minister.

 Discussions